frankyeh/Practicum/atk.md

 3. [Reconstruct the SRC file using DTI and GQI](http://dsi-studio.labsolver.org/doc/gui_t2.html).

-### task 2: Automated fiber tracking
+### Task 2: Automated fiber tracking

 3. Run [automatic fiber tracking](http://dsi-studio.labsolver.org/doc/gui_t3_atk.html) on left arcuate fasciculus and compare it with manual result (on DTI and GQI fib files).

-4. Compare their differences in FA/QA map and tractogram (on DTI and GQI fib files).
+4. Compare their differences in tractograms.